AndrewHanSolo/CMP/README.md

 - Iterative measurement bin selection and scanning with adjustable scope and resolution
 - Combinatorial single and multi-experiment level analysis functions
 - Analysis serialization
-- Scripts for generating mock image-data for testing the pipeline
+- Pipeline testing tools
-- Simple code and file structure for easy extension and interfacing
+- Simplistic and minimal for easy extension and interfacing
 - Seamless addition of new track dimensions, experiment parameters, and measurements

 ##Installation and Dependencies
 CMP is stable on Windows 10, Ubuntu 14.04, and Fedora 24.
-The core analysis library runs with Python 3.5.2, but TrackMate and mock-data scripts are in Python 2 and IJM.
+The core analysis library runs with Python 3.5.2, but TrackMate and testing scripts are in Python 2 and IJM.

 Install the following dependencies (Python3) for the core analysis library.
 - numpy 1.8.2